David Thomas QC

 David is known for his forceful advocacy, incisive cross-examination skills, commercial awareness and the clarity and practicality of his advice.
 He has been consistently recommended as one of the leading practitioners in his fields by Chambers UK, Chambers Global and the Legal 500 and he is frequently instructed on high value disputes before international arbitral and other tribunals including the Dubai World Tribunal, as well as the English Courts.

 A large part of his practice now arises from GCC countries and Asia.
 In the UK, he is a regular and notably successful Court of Appeal advocate and frequently appears before the Technology and Construction Court on high profile matters.

 In addition, David sits as an arbitrator, adjudicator and mediator both in the UK and internationally.

 He is the Editor of “Keating on NEC3” (First Edition 2012) a regular conference speaker and a columnist in the IBA journal “Construction Law International”.

-David Thomas QC was nominated for Silk of the Year 2013 at the Chambers and Partners Bar Awards.
+David Thomas QC was nominated for Silk of the Year 2013 and 2017 at the Chambers and Partners Bar Awards.

 David Thomas has won two Court of Appeal cases in 2012, the first concerned contractual indemnities in the long running Rust v.
 PB litigation and the second in the performance bond case of Hackney Empire v Aviva.